TIBCOSoftware/snappydata/docs/GettingStarted.md

 * **Not-Only SQL**: Use either as a SQL database or work with JSON or even arbitrary Application Objects.
 Essentially, any Spark RDD/DataSet can also be persisted into SnappyData tables (type system same as Spark DataFrames).

 * **Interactive analytics using Synopsis Data Engine (SDE)**: We introduce multiple synopses techniques through data structures like count-min-sketch and stratified sampling to dramatically reduce the in-memory space requirements and provide true interactive speeds for analytic queries.
-These structures can be created and managed by developers with little to no statistical background, and can be completely transparent to the SQL developer running queries.
+These structures can be created and managed by developers with little to no statistical background and can be completely transparent to the SQL developer running queries.
 Error estimators are also integrated with simple mechanisms to get to the errors through built-in SQL functions.

 * **Mutate, transact on data in Spark**: You can use SQL to insert, update, delete data in tables as one would expect.
 We also provide extensions to Spark’s context so you can mutate data in your Spark programs.
 Any tables in SnappyData is visible as DataFrames without having to maintain multiples copies of your data: cached RDDs in Spark and then separately in your data store.